sammotea/accidentalCreative/src/markdown/projects/writing/covid/longCovid.md

 For now, our best / only informed guess at current risk is recent risk.

-According to that guess you recently had ~**35:1** odds of an outcome that would have ruined our lives if you had caught Covid.
+According to that guess you recently had ~**35:1** odds of an unacceptable outcome if you had caught Covid.